-Second to only the chest as the most favoured and pleasing area to attain mass, larger biceps are not just a sign of your rigorous training schedule and ability to stay on a strict workout plan, but they’re a true testament of determination.
+Second to only the chest as the most favoured and pleasing area to attain mass, larger biceps are not just a sign of your rigorous training schedule and ability to stay on a strict workout plan (read our bulking guide for more advice on diet), but they’re a true testament of determination.

 Here are some tips to help you to build bigger biceps:

 It is important when building muscle mass to solely focus on the task at hand, whilst avoiding the distractions and pointless desire of shapely and well-defined biceps.

 Whilst you’re packing on mass in an attempt to reach those previously unobtainable fitness goals, your biceps will begin to take shape and develop at a steady yet maintainable pace.

 If you find yourself wanting to gain as much mass as possible, similar to that of professional athletes, then the heavier weights you opt for during your routine, the better the overall results of your programme will be.

 The best place to begin on this path is to curl with a weight that becomes increasingly difficult to lift between the 6th and 8th repetition, only altering the weight when you’re able to achieve 3 full sets of 10 reps.